MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## Frequently Asked Questions

-### How to can visitor accounts automatically logon to kiosk experience?
+### How can visitor accounts automatically logon to kiosk experience?

 On builds [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) and onwards: